 Brown Rudnick's pro bono representation encompasses a broad array of legal work.
 Substantively, our attorneys have worked on everything from litigating major public policy matters in state and federal courts, to representing individual homeless clients with social security disability claims, to providing “general counsel” representation to non-profit organizations.

 To a large extent, pro bono undertakings are responsive to the particular interest or professional development needs of individual attorneys or paralegals.
 There are some areas of particular Firm focus, however, which include:

-Inner-city education.
-Working in conjunction with the Brown Rudnick Charitable Foundation Corp., which makes grants to non-profit organizations working to improve inner-city education, the Center coordinates the provision of pro bono legal representation in support of the grantees and their purposes.
+Education.
+Working in conjunction with the Brown Rudnick Charitable Foundation Corp., which makes grants to non-profit organizations working to improve education in underserved communities, the Center coordinates the provision of pro bono legal representation in support of the grantees and their purposes.
 We serve as general counsel to the non-profit Reach Out and Read.